Every young player selected in this year’s NHL Draft will have his own story to tell.

 You’ve been playing for the South Shore Kings (junior hockey team in the EJHL).
 So, would it be a nice fit if the LA Kings drafted you or being from Massachusetts it’s all about the Bruins?

 The Bruins would be pretty special.
 But, LA would be pretty nice too – living out there.
 Any team that drafts me though, I’ll be happy to play for them.
 That’s the team that wants me the most, so I’ll enjoy it either way.

 You’re headed to Boston University in the fall.
 There is such a huge rivalry between the two schools, why BU and not Boston College?

 I grew up wanting to go to either one.
 I’ve always been a BU guy though because Tony Amonte went there.
 I also played for the Boston Jr Terriers when I was little too.
 It’s always been a dream for me to play there.
 They were the first team to call me and offer a full scholarship, so that was the best thing in my mind.

-Yeah, I noticed that too ( he laughs).
+Yeah, I noticed that too (he laughed).
 I don’t know.
-I played played the same style, but I’m kinda bigger.
+I played the same style, but I’m kinda bigger now.
 I’d say I’m a little meaner.
 I like to use my body a lot.
-It was a faster league with bigger, stronger guys…more competitive.
+It was also faster league with bigger, stronger guys…more competitive.
 So, I guess it just turned out that way.

-Last week you were named to the Team USA evaluation camp for the upcoming World Junior Championship.
-With this year’s tournament being in Buffalo, would it mean a little more to you to play those games here on U.S. soil?
+Last week, you were named to Team’s USA evaluation camp for the upcoming World Junior Championship.
+With this year’s tournament being in Buffalo, would it mean a little more to you to play those games here on American soil?